 There's a period of time after a person is infected during which they won't test positive.
 This is called the HIV "window period."

 The window period can be from 9 days to 3 months, depending on the person's body and on the HIV test that's used.
 During that time, you can test HIV negative even though you're HIV positive.
 You can still catch HIV from someone who is in the window period.
 In fact, there is evidence that a person in the window period is more likely to pass the virus on.

 Rapid antibody test – gives a positive result based on antibodies to HIV, not the virus itself.
 It takes your body up to 3 months to produce these antibodies at levels that can be detected by this test.

-Antigen tests (RNA tests) — show a positive result based on the presence of the virus.
+RNA tests — show a positive result based on the presence of the virus.
 These tests are more expensive than antibody tests, so are not offered in as many places.

 Home testing kits – As of Fall 2012, there are two "home tests" which have been approved by the FDA for use in the U.S.: